EdwardoEkka/Topic-Modelling-LDA/README.md

 ## Step 4: Run the Script

-Run the script `youtube_analysis.py` using the following command:
+Execute the script `youtube_analysis.py` using the following command:

 ```
 python youtube_analysis.py